mattwalden/homelab-infra/architecture/network/firewall-intent-matrix.md

 ## Notes
 - “⚠️ Conditional” = limited to defined aliases (hosts + ports), not blanket access.
 - Logging should be enabled on default-deny inter-VLAN blocks during rollout.

+> This matrix is visualized in the logical network diagram.
+> See: `network-logical.md`